Quantum-elastic bump on a surface

+In fact many models for flexible polymers can be described by thin rods on the mechanical side.
+For example the wormlike chain (WLC) model \cite{3} with one elastic constant - the bending modulus.
+Another example is the static DNA with its double-helix structure, which is described by the wormlike rod chain (WLRC) model \cite{4} with an extra elastic constant - the twist rigidity.
+Considerable work has been done on the equilibrium properties of these elastic models but their intrinsic dynamical properties haven't been studied in depth\cite{rossen, victor}.
+The dynamical properties play an important role in the energy and information flow along a bio-polymer, an issue of interdisciplinary interest.

+The conformations present in these polymer models introduce a quasi-one-dimensional spaces where one should explore the quantum mechanics of various excitations.
+For example, the alpha-helical sections of the secondary structure of proteins have been proposed by Davydov as a medium for quantum energy transfer\cite{Davidov}.

-In this Letter we report yet another fascinating example of the role of geometry in bringing together quantum theory and 2d theory of elasticity of membranes, leading to the appearance of 2d quantum domain walls.
-The domain wall is the boundary between two neighbouring domains to which we can assign elastic energies.
+Naturally, this line of investigation can be extended in two dimensions and encompass the quantum-elastic properties of membranes.
+In this paper we report yet another interesting example of the role of geometry in bringing together quantum theory and the theory of elasticity of membranes, leading to the appearance of 2d quantum-elastic bumps.
+The quantum-elastic bump is the region between two neighbouring domains to which we can assign elastic energies.
 Therefore the shape of the boundary is related to the minimization of the elastic energy of the boundary.
 The quantum aspect is associated with the presence of a (quasi-) particle between the domains exactly where the elastic energy is localized.

 Let us first note that the elastic energy density of a membrane is proportional to $H^2$ where $H$ is the mean curvature of the membrane.
-The equilibrium shape equation for the membrane looks like a Schrodinger equation with the same potential (as the shape equation) proportional to $H^2-K$ where $K$ is the Gaussian curvature of the membrane( K is a given function and often it is 0 or a constant).
-On the other hand the Schrodinger equation on the membrane has exactly the same structure, with the same potential as the shape equation, which means that the solutions of both equations will be proportional to each other i.e. $\psi \sim H.$ This will have as a consequence that the elastic energy density $H^2$ will have the same spacial distribution as the electronic density $|\psi|^2.$
+The equilibrium shape equation for the membrane looks like a Schrodinger equation with the same potential (as the shape equation) proportional to $H^2-K$ where $K$ is the Gaussian curvature of the membrane.

-We will present an exactly solvable case where $K=0$ and the equations are one dimensional nonlinear Schrodinger type of equations wich have exact solutions.
+We will present an exactly solvable case where $K=0$ and the equations are one dimensional nonlinear Schrodinger type of equations which have exact solutions.
+This solution will be used in the Schr\"odinger equation as quantum potential[2]